 - Sift the flour, sugar and spices into a bowl.

-- Using your fingertips, rub the butter and flour mixture together until the mixture has the consistency of coarse breadcrumbs.
+- Using your fingertips, rub the cubes of cold butter into the flour mixture with your fingertips until the mixture has the consistency of coarse breadcrumbs.

 - In another bowl, lightly mix together the pumpkin, milk and egg.

-- Pour the wet ingredients into the dry ingredients and combine.
+- Pour the wet ingredients into the dry ingredients and stir to combine.
 Form a ball with the dough, adding a little more flour if the dough is too sticky.

-- On a lightly floured worktop, form the dough into a circle approximately ½ inch thick.
-Cut out scones with a cutter or the edge of a glass dipped in milk.
+- On a lightly floured countertop, form the dough into a circle approximately ½ inch thick.
+Cut into 8 wedges.
 Place on the baking tray and brush with a little milk.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.